 Takashi would much rather eat just what he likes at home than suffer through a disappointing meal at a restaurant.
 And honestly he finds almost all restaurants disappointing.
 One of very few restaurants he frequented on his regular trips to Tokyo for exhibitions was Robata, an impossible to find tiny establishment accessed down a back alley in Ginza.
 Everyone in the family came to love Robata and in the last decade Hanako and I also tried to get to Tokyo together at least once a year for a meal.
 Lunch or dinner there was always so good, so pure, the flavors clear, balanced, and perfect.
 For me it represented a pinnacle, an inspirational and aspirational expression of the cuisine I love to cook at home.

 When I first heard that Robata was closing I was a bit bereft.
 Where would I go to experience the flavors I’m chasing?
-But then I heard that the chef, Tsuchiya san, a Karatsu native, was returning to our town and that he would occasionally open his home to private dinners.
-And, even more exciting was the news that he would offer intimate cooking classes.
-Only one thing could replace eating at Robata in Tokyo and that’s learning from Tsuchiya san once a month here in Karatsu!
+But then I heard that the chef, Tsuchiya san was moving here to Karatsu, his wife’s hometown, and that he would occasionally open his home to private dinners.
+Only one thing could replace eating at Robata in Tokyo and that’s eating his meals here in Karatsu!

 Tsuchiya san hadn’t been back long before we attended a dinner at his home in February at the invitation of friends.
 The evening’s meal featured seri and kamo nabe.
 Seri is the name java water dropwort or Japanese parsley.
 Revered for its fresh, herbaceous good taste, it is cultivated for culinary use.
 But it also grows wild.
 Tsuchiya san used seri cultivated in Akita in very soft soil that allows the plant’s roots to easily stretch and elongate.
 He simmered the seri, leaves, stems, and roots along with slices of dark burgundy duck meat in a warm broth for an intoxicating and deeply comforting winter dish.
 Seri, like parsley, has a distinct and strong flavor.
 It was my first experience eating the roots.
 Cooks generally only use the leaves and stems sparingly in soups or as a garnish.
 But we ate heaps of it in all its parts, simmered and steaming, crispy, earthy, and so delicious.